The TFSA account is by far the most important account in your portfolio! Don’t ignore it and put it to work as soon as you can.

 TFSA Contribution Calculator

-It’s pretty simple to calculate your contribution with the table above.
+It’s pretty simple to calculate your contribution using the table above.
 The formula is the total for the current year minus your contribution to date minus the total for the year before you turn 18.

 For example, if you turned 18 after 2011, the formula would have the following parameters:

-• Total for 2024 is $95,000
+- The total for 2024 is $95,000

-• Contribution to date, say $10,000
+- Contribution to date, say $10,000

-• Total before turning 18 is $10,000
+- Total before turning 18 is $10,000

 We are left with the following math: $95,000 – $10,000 – $10,000 = $75,000